True Christians Can Perform Miracles

 According to the Bible, we need to possess these characteristics in order to qualify for performing miracles:

-4th: Confident, Calm, & Collected - Have the confidence of a person filled with the Holy Spirit.
+Have the confidence of a person filled with the Holy Spirit.
 Remember, having fulfilled the 3 previous points, you're now filled with the Holy Spirit.
 So behave accordingly.
 All you have to do is lay your hand on the person according to Jesus.
-Not making a scene of it, waving crosses, panicking, begging God, or continuously reading from the Bible at the scene in front of people, even worse if you're reading it out-loud in old-English like a pompous.
-This would make you a disgrace for God; it is what unbelievers do.
+Not making a scene of it, waving crosses, panicking, begging God, or continuously reading from the Bible at the scene in front of people, even worse reading it out-loud in old-English like a pompous, or sprinkling so called "holy water"!
+This would make you a disgrace to God; it is what unbelievers do.

 Also note, miracles happen when they are performed to glorify God, not for entertainment, showing off your own abilities, or financial benefits.
-As long as we keep this in mind, we can ask anything in Jesus' name, and He will do it.
-John 14:13-14 Jesus: And I will do whatever you ask in My name, so that the Father may be glorified in the Son.
+But to glorify God it still means there should be witnesses to glorify Him.
+At a minimum the person receiving the miracle can be the witness to glorify God.
+As long as we keep this in mind, we can ask anything in Jesus' name, and He will do it - John 14:13-14 I will do whatever you ask in My name, so that the Father may be glorified in the Son.
 If you ask Me for anything in My name, I will do it.

 This is exactly what the disciples and apostles of Jesus did.
 These mere humans laid their hands on the crippled and made them walk and brought dead people back to life!
 In today's world, real miracles like make a cripple get up and walk, are out of the question.
 They are impossible in people's minds, and therefore are not happening.
 Miracles became more and more rare around the 2nd century, after the disciples of Jesus, the apostle Paul, and a few others from that generation died.
 Today it is almost unheard of.